 - Magnesium – Not only will magnesium help support the relaxation phase of the muscles, it also allows the body to create more insulin like substances which are the main contributor to the growth and strength of your muscles.
-Talk to your health care professional about tips and tricks to add extra magnesium to your diet!
+Talk to your health care professional about tips and tricks to add extra magnesium to your diet.

-us do not understand the importance of a good mattress and what a difference it can make to our muscle’s well being.
+When was the last time that you really looked at where and how you sleep? – Many of us do not understand the importance of a good mattress and what a difference it can make to our muscle’s well being.
 If you have had the same mattress for over 10 years, chances are you need a new one and your old one could be doing more damage than good to your back, neck and muscles.

 With all things body related diet and overall nutrition is the key to ensuring our bodies and there engines can form at their peak.
 Clean whole foods, and minimal refined sugars or processed substances will only aid your body in its recovery process ensuring that you can get the most benefit from your treatment.